Carbon Trap Projects

 - PHD student and are looking for opportunities?

-Why we work with Miscanthus...The benefits are clear!
+Why Elephant Grass (Miscanthus)?...The benefits are clear!

 We are passionate about Miscanthus and the benefits of using this to create new products as alternatives to traditional materials are clear: